shangraochq/WebPractice/README.md

 # WebPractice
-This repository is used for storing my web practce
+This repository is used for storing my web practce.